tc39/proposal-type-annotations/README.md

-> ⚠️ *This document has not been updated since the March 2022 Plenary Discussion of TC39.
-Details will change in the coming days.*
+> ⚠️ *This document has not been updated since the March 2022 Plenary Discussion of TC39.*

 # ECMAScript proposal: Type Annotations